 Workshop: “Handling Uncertainty in your Data”

-) at the beginning of your script.Note: We show different packages that help us with confidence interval calculations, some of which may have conflicting functions.
-This is why in this presentation, we call each package explicitly, e.g., confintr::ci_mean()
+R project for the precision workshop.cis.R).tidyverse (library(tidyverse)) at the beginning of your script.Note: We show different packages that help us with confidence interval calculations, some of which may have conflicting functions.
+This is why in this presentation, we call each package explicitly, e.g., confintr::ci_mean().

 Data about the size of three different species of iris flowers.